What is Periodontitis & How to Help Prevent it

 Remember that brushing and flossing removes plaque, but it can quickly build up again, so consistency is key when it comes down to your oral hygiene routine.
 By maintaining a good brushing, flossing, and cleaning regime, you can greatly reduce your chances of developing periodontitis.
 Even so, you should get a professional opinion as soon as you have any concerns about your gums and teeth.
 After all, being proactive when it comes to gum health is a great way to make sure you’re looking out for your general health, too.

 For a good oral health routine, try Zendium toothpaste.
-It contains the same enzymes and proteins as the mouth, and is clinically proven to fight the causes of gum bleeding and inflammation, giving you healthy gums** and a more resilient mouth, naturally.
+It contains the same enzymes and proteins as the mouth, and is clinically proven to fight the causes of gum bleeding and inflammation, giving you healthier gums** and a more resilient mouth, naturally.

 *Based on research with 2,449 people, representative of the French population, about their oral hygiene.
 Research conducted by TNS in 2014.